python/devguide/internals/parser.rst

   PEG parser doesn't have a concept of "where the :exc:`SyntaxError` is".

-Consequences or the ordered choice operator
+Consequences of the ordered choice operator
 -------------------------------------------

 .. _consequences-of-ordered-choice: